-To fix this, You have to download those images, resize it according to the dimension given in Gtmetrix and replace it.
+To fix this, You have to download those images, resize them according to the dimension given in Gtmetrix and replace them.

 10. Specify Image Dimension

-Specify image dimensions means that the width & height of the images is blanked in HTML.
+Specifying image dimensions means that the width & height of the images is blanked in HTML.
 This mainly happens in the Widgets section.
-Gtmetrix will provide you the correct dimension for that image & you just need to insert it.
+Gtmetrix will provide you with the correct dimension for that image & you just need to insert it.

 How to Fix Specify Image Dimensions?

 Go to the widget area, and find the widget where width & height are missing.
 You just insert the correct width & height (see the example below).

 Cache plugins are really helpful to speed up your WordPress website.
 You can use WP Rocket or Flying Press plugin if you are looking for paid plugins & If you are looking for a free alternative then you can use Autoptimize, WP fastest cache, or LiteSpeed Cache (if you are using LiteSpeed based server) plugin.